How to Wear a Scarf…Like a Man

 Things to Keep in Mind

 There are a few things to take note of before we dive in on exactly how to wear a men’s scarf.
-First of all, length must be kept in mind.
+First of all, the length must be kept in mind.
 Short men’s scarves run anywhere from 50-60 inches, standard scarves are approximately 70 inches, while long scarves are 82+ inches.
 The typical width of a men’s scarf is 6-7 inches while anything over is more common for women’s scarves.

 In order to tie your scarf correctly, you’ll need to choose the proper technique according to your scarf length.
 A longer scarf has the ability to be tied multiple times around the neck while a shorter scarf requires different tying techniques.
 Scarves also stand out more than ties because they take up more space.